PatBall1/detectree2/model_garden/README.md

 An updated model trained across a range of tropical sites with better scale transferability owing to random resize augmentation during training.

-* Appropriate tile size ~ 100 m (with some flexibility)
+* Appropriate tile size ~ 100 m (with some tolerance)

 ## urban_trees_Cambridge20230630.pth

-A new model for mapping trees in urban environments.
-Available upon requests.
+A new model for mapping trees in urban environments (trained on Cambridge, UK).

 * Appropriate tile size ~ 200 m